The Refuge (novel)

 The Refuge (1954) is the final novel by Australian author Kenneth Mackenzie.

 Plot summary

 Late one night Lloyd Fitzherbert, who works as a police reporter for the Sydney Gazette, is called to Sydney Harbour where the body of a young woman has been found.
-The woman is Fiztherbert's lover and, as is immediately obvious, he is the one who killed her.
+The woman is Fitzherbert's lover and, as is immediately obvious, he is the one who killed her.